Single-line diagram: Balanced systems

 The theory of three-phase power systems tells us that as long as the loads on each of the three phases are balanced, the system is fully represented by (and thus calculations can be performed for) any single phase (so called per phase analysis).
 In power engineering, this assumption is often useful, and to consider all three phases requires more effort with very little potential advantage.
 An important and frequent exception is an asymmetric fault on only one or two phases of the system.

-A one-line diagram is usually used along with other notational simplifications, such as the per-unit system.
+A single-line diagram is usually used along with other notational simplifications, such as the per-unit system.

-A secondary advantage to using a one-line diagram is that the simpler diagram leaves more space for non-electrical, such as economic, information to be included.
+A secondary advantage to using a single-line diagram is that the simpler diagram leaves more space for non-electrical, such as economic, information to be included.

 Unbalanced systems

-When using the method of symmetrical components, separate one-line diagrams are made for each of the positive, negative and zero-sequence systems.
+When using the method of symmetrical components, separate single-line diagrams are made for each of the positive, negative and zero-sequence systems.
 This simplifies the analysis of unbalanced conditions of a polyphase system.
 Items that have different impedances for the different phase sequences are identified on the diagrams.
 For example, in general a generator will have different positive and negative sequence impedance, and certain transformer winding connections block zero-sequence currents.
 The unbalanced system can be resolved into three single line diagrams for each sequence, and interconnected to show how the unbalanced components add in each part of the system.